launchdarkly/ios-client-sdk/MigrationGuide.md

 Calls to `trackEvent` include a 3rd parameter `error`, which the SDK sets when a call receives invalid JSON data.
 To verify the `error` object set by `trackEvents` threw a `JSONSerialization.JSONError.invalidJsonObject` error, compare the `domain` to `LaunchDarklyJSONErrorDomain` and the `code` to `LaunchDarklyJSONErrorInvalidJsonObject`.

 ---
-## API Differences from v2.x
+## API Differences from v2.x or v3.x
-This section details the changes between the v2.x and v3.0.0 APIs.
+This section details the changes between the v2.x or v3.x and v4.0.0 APIs.

 ### Configuration with `LDConfig`
 LDConfig has changed to a `struct`, and therefore uses value semantics.